 Section 5.
 An institution shall have been elected to membership by an affirmative

 Election to vote of a majority of the membership.
-Membership dues shall be due
+Membership dues shall be due on

-Membership the next year following acceptance.
+Membership June 30 of the next year following acceptance.

 Section 6.
 Each member institution will designate a representative.
 All

 Representative communication will be directed to the Representative.
 At least 1 member from an institution must attend 1 annual meeting and 6 coffee chats in a two-calendar-year period.
 The member in attendance does not have to be the designated Representative.
 A member institution cannot miss two consecutive annual meetings.
 The NAIMES meeting during the CCME symposium will be counted toward a coffee chat.